kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Sidecars

-Sidecars, a.k.a. resizeable InitContainers can be resized the same as regular containers.
+Sidecars, a.k.a. restartable InitContainers can be resized the same as regular containers.
 There are no special considerations here.
 Non-restartable InitContainers cannot be resized.

 ### QOS Class

-A pod's QOS class cannot be changed once the pod is started, independent of any resizes.
+A pod's QOS class **cannot be changed** once the pod is started, independent of any resizes.

 To clarify the discussion of QOS Class changes, the following terms are defined:

-* "Original QOS Class" - The QOS class that was computed based on the original resource requests & limits when the pod was first created.
+* "QOS Class" - The QOS class that was computed based on the original resource requests & limits when the pod was first created.
-* "Suggested QOS Class" - The QOS class that would be computed based on the current resource requests & limits.
+* "QOS Shape" - The QOS class that _would_ be computed based on the current resource requests & limits.

-With in-place vertical scaling, the _suggested QOS Class_ must be greater than or equal to the _original QOS Class_:
+On creation, the QOS Class is equal to the QOS Shape.
+After a resize, the QOS Shape must be greater than or equal to the original QOS Class:

-* Guaranteed pods: must maintain `requests == limits`
+* Guaranteed pods: must maintain `requests == limits`, and must be set for both CPU & memory
 * Burstable pods: _can_ be resized such that `requests == limits`, but their original QOS class will stay burstable.
 Must retain at least one CPU or memory request or limit.
 * BestEffort pods: can be freely resized, but stay BestEffort.

-Even though the suggested QOS Class is allowed to change, the original QOS class is used for all decisions based on QOS class:
+Even though the QOS Shape is allowed to change, the original QOS class is used for all decisions based on QOS class:

 * `.status.qosClass` always reports the original QOS class